Conditional Statements

 END-EVALUATE.

-EVALUATE using multiple WHEN -
+EVALUATE with grouping multiple WHEN conditions -

 Example - Validating student grades.